Oldest NFL Players of All Time

 Carney had his best years with the San Diego Chargers, where he played for 11 seasons, was a two-time NFL All-Pro and capped his career by winning a Super Bowl with the New Orleans Saints.
 When Carney retired, he was the last active NFL player from the 1980s.

 Born: Dec.
 28, 1972 (Yankton, South Dakota)

 Age at last game: 46 years, 338 days

 Career: New England Patriots (1996-2005), Indianapolis Colts (2006-19)

-Bottom line: One of the most clutch players in NFL history regardless of position, Adam Vinatieri may become the third kicker to enter the Pro Football Hall of Fame, following fellow legends Jan Stenerud and Morten Andersen.
+One of the most clutch players in NFL history regardless of position, Adam Vinatieri should become the third kicker to enter the Pro Football Hall of Fame, following Jan Stenerud and Morten Andersen.

 Vinatieri, a South Dakota native, played 24 seasons and won four Super Bowls in his career with two different franchises — three with the New England Patriots and one with the Indianapolis Colts.
 He even kicked the game-winning field goal in two Super Bowls with the Patriots.